 This recently renovated suite has a private bathroom, a 2-person shower, 2 person bathtub, a canopy bed, a small sitting area, and a fridge.

 What’s really great about Little Red Day Spa is that you can bring in your own alcohol and food, so you can have a really tailored spa day experience!

 And if you are looking to take the experience a bit further, sign up for one of their classes.

-On Monday nights, they offer couple massage classes where people can learn basic massage techniques, get hands on guidance from instructors, and then time to practice alone in their suites.
+On Monday nights, they offer couples massage classes where people can learn basic massage techniques, get hands-on guidance from instructors, and then have time to practice alone in their suites.